 The Office of Faculty Affairs oversees the application of faculty policies and guidelines, including those related to faculty personnel actions and faculty appointments, promotions, and conferral of tenure, as well as appeals and grievances.
-The office also works closely with the Office of Faculty Records, which consists of a team of administrative professionals trained in the processing of all faculty actions.

 A key resource for faculty is the Faculty Handbook, which contains information based on University of Pittsburgh policies and procedures.
 The Faculty Handbook provides policies that directly impact your work as a faculty member here at Pitt.

 The Office of Policy Development and Management administers the policy development process, manages policy publication and catalogs, and advises on policy-related inquiries and education.
 On this site you can find a complete repository of current University Policies and their supporting documents.

 As circumstances warrant, Provost and Senior Vice Chancellor Ann E. Cudd may issue a Provost Memo which may focus on policies, procedures, or new initiatives.

 The Faculty Affairs office has also compiled a list of FAQs on Policies and Guidelines.

 Here we have compiled some of the key policies and guidelines that faculty members frequently access.

 These are some of the most commonly accessed guideline documents for faculty members: